mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

   * TOP Clause

 #### Setting up the environment
 To complete and work with the codes and examples, we will use the data available [here](https://github.com/ms4hafiz/SQL-notes/blob/main/GenderPay.sql).
 It is a SQL code file that creates a table named "**GenderPay**".
-The dataset contains total 1000 records 5 of which are listed as samples in the following table:
+The dataset contains total 1000 recrods 5 of which are listed as samples in the following table:

 |job_title     |gender    |age    |score     |education    |department    | seniority  | base_pay   | bonus  |
 |:-------------|----------|------:|---------:|-------------|--------------|-----------:|-----------:|-------:|